College of Southern Maryland: History

 In September 1958, the predecessor to today's CSM, Charles County Junior College, began evening classes at La Plata High School.
 In 1960, the college added an apprenticeship program.
 In 1968, Charles County Community College began construction of the Career Education and Administration Building on what is now the main CSM campus in La Plata, Maryland.
 On July 1, 2000, the college officially became the College of Southern Maryland.
-CSM celebrated its fiftieth anniversary in 2008 with events marking its history.

 Academics

 The College of Southern Maryland offers more than 120 programs of study including Associate of Arts, Associate of Science, and Associate of Applied Science degree programs.
-CSM has more than 60 guaranteed transfer agreements with four-year colleges and universities.
+CSM has more than 300 transfer agreements with four-year colleges and universities.
 Furthermore, CSM offers a wide range of continuing education certificates and career training programs such as computer programming and repair, truck driving, and nursing.

 Accreditation

-CSM is accredited by the Middle States Association of Colleges and Schools.
+CSM is accredited by the Middle States Commission on Higher Education.
 Its business, physical therapy, and nursing programs have specialized accreditation by Accreditation Council for Business Schools and Programs, American Physical Therapy Association, and National League for Nursing, respectively.

 Campus and training facilities

-The Charles County facilities include the La Plata campus and a training center also in La Plata.
-In conjunction with the University of Maryland University College, CSM operates the Waldorf Center for Higher Education in Waldorf.
-The St. Mary's County campus is located in Leonardtown and a training center is located in Lexington Park.
+The Charles County facilities include the La Plata Campus in La Plata, the Regional Hughesville Campus in Hughesville, the Center for Transportation Training in Waldorf, and the Velocity Center at Indian Head.

+The St. Mary's County campus is located in Leonardtown.

 The Calvert County campus is located in Prince Frederick.